rdy1995/lab3-fall2015/README.md

 ### Submission

 Answer the questions posed in this lab activity, create a PDF file with the answers and upload it to **Lab 3** on [Gradescope](https://gradescope.com).
 If you want any credit for the work, you should submit your answers by 6:00 p.m. on Oct/5/2015.
+Work with a partner of your choice, from your lab section, for this activity.
+Both of you can submit the same document and the document should have both your names on it.